 9 - Sander

-After filling your wall with lots of joint compound it's time to take out the sander to develop a nice even and smooth surface for your wall.
+After filling your wall with lots of joint compounds it's time to take out the sander to develop a nice even and smooth surface for your wall.

 10 - Paint

 Finish off your job with a dab of paint.
 Trim the edges and roll on the rest.
 Pick a color or stay neutral - the design choices are endless!